Ali Mech: Biography

-Ali Mech is considered the first Muslim convert in present-day North Bengal.
+Ali Mech is considered the first Muslim convert in North Bengal.
 In the wake of Ali Mech's conversion to Islam, some Mech and Koch tribes also adopted the faith.
 The modern descendants of these converts are the Deshi people.

 As a tribal chief in the foothills of the North of Bengal, he aided Bakhtiyar Khilji in his failed invasion of Tibet in 1206 by acting as a guide.

 E. A. Gait mentions that he guided Bakhtyar Khalji march northwards along the right bank of the Karatoya river (present-day Bangladesh) for ten days, through a country inhabited by the Koch, Mech and Tharu (Terai) tribes.

 Ali Mech supposedly bears a Muslim first name because he was fond of Islam and accepted it.
-Soon hundreds of Mech inhabitants converted to Islam due to growing oppression in the hands of Hindu lords and its caste, customs and traditions and as most of them were considered to be Yavanas or polluted outsiders by the Aryan hindus and as they were lightly exposed to Brahmanic culture.
+Soon hundreds of Mech inhabitants converted to Islam as they were lightly exposed to Brahmanic culture, and were considered to be Yavanas or polluted outsiders by the Aryan Hindus lords as well as growing oppression in the hands of their Hindu lords and its caste system and traditions.